 Gramy Records and Attila Égerházi were distributing my records in Hungary.
 He later became a friend of mine and also the promoter of shows I did over here, first acoustic and then electric.
 Then I started working with Djabe who introduced me to a lot of musicians from different places, and it’s been a very interesting journey so far.
 I found it fascinating that in a previous incarnation of Djabe there was Feri Kovács who played the trumpet and the violin, which is not a combination that we think of as possible in the rest of the world.
 And he was very much into Kendo, too!
 For a while, I knew György Vukán who was not only a great pianist but also a practicing dentist.
 So, in my opinion, Hungarians are very versatile.
 One of my most versatile Hungarian friends is Péter Pallai who was teaching history at my school when I was growing up.
 He led a very interesting life and possessed a number of skills.
 He functioned as a champion sportsman and has an extraordinary intellect.
 I would describe him as a humanitarian: he was a jazz presenter and he was working for the BBC World Service when he stopped teaching.
 He had a lot of listeners here in Hungary for his jazz programmes.

 What are your musical plans for the immediate future?
-Are already working on a new studio album?
+Are you already working on a new studio album?

 Yes, I’ve already recorded two tracks, one and a half actually.
 It’s going to be a rock album, like my previous three.